kyoshino/kyoshino/README.md

 Generalists are rare, but I’m also genetically rare:

 - I was a boy soprano.
-- My voice didn’t break, so I can still sing in a female voice.
+- My voice didn’t break, so I can still sing naturally in a female voice.
 If I were a singer, I’d be called a [countertenor](https://en.wikipedia.org/wiki/Countertenor).
-- My body clock broke instead.
-I have no sense of time and aging.
+- Instead, my [biological clock](https://en.wikipedia.org/wiki/Biological_clock) broke.
+I have no sense of day and night.
+And I stopped aging.
 - Indeed, I look (less than) half my age.
-I’m obviously not a teenager or student 🤣
+I’m obviously not a teenager or a student 🤣